Skip to Content

 What are some of the drawbacks of Sargassum?

-What threats, if any, does Sargassum present to human health?
+What threats, if any, does Sargassum pose to human health?

 Studies of the impact of Sargassum on human health started very recently and this is a topic that needs more time to be fully understood.
 However, when decomposed, Sargassum releases hydrogen sulfide (a gas) that may cause respiratory health problems.
 Sargassum is also known to often contain heavy metals that can be toxic to humans and animals.